Skip to Main Content

 Overview

 MetLife Pet Insurance is a strong choice for pet owners looking for affordable, comprehensive and flexible coverage with various discounts to reduce premiums.
 MetLife’s short waiting period provides quick access to coverage when you need it most.
 The company offers coverage for certain pre-existing conditions that have been symptom-free for a specific period.
-In addition, MetLife rewards policyholders with decreasing deductibles for each year they remain claim free, lowering out-of-pocket costs over time.
+In addition, MetLife rewards policyholders with decreasing deductibles for each year they remain claim-free.

 What is the average cost of pet insurance?